 Outshopped from Glasgow Works during 1984 (Intermediate/General Repair)

-Withdrawn during January was 27030, with 26008/31 moved from Haymarket to Inverness.
+Withdrawn during January were 27007 & 27030, with 26008/31 moved from Haymarket to Inverness.
 More ominous was the transfer of fifteen Class 37s from the Western Region to Scottish depots.

 Placed in unserviceable store during March were 26013/19/30/33 and transferred to Inverness during February were 26037 & 27065.
 Transferred to Haymarket during March was 27023.